CuprumBuddy/cuprum-garden/content/sources/Soluzioni - A Practical Grammar of Contemporary Italian/index.md

 An **EXTREMELY** thorough textbook.
 It won’t be suitable for learning Italian as a beginner, since the amount of information is rather overwhelming, but otherwise it’s an excellent resource for more proficient students who’d like to get a better understanding of grammar & Italian teachers.

 For a while the 4th edition of *Soluzioni* was my go-to textbook for What I Know About Italian project.
-However, the book is so concise yet comprehensive that I started to fear that I would run into copyright issues sooner of later if I ever publish these posts so I largely had to switch to textbooks with permissive licenses.
+However, the book is so concise yet comprehensive that I started to fear that I would run into copyright issues sooner of later if I ever publish these posts so I largely had to switch to textbooks with more permissive licenses.

+(As with all WIKAs, it can be quite difficult to *not* run into copyright issues – not because I copypaste textbooks directly into my notes, but because it’s rather difficult to say something new when you’re a *learner* and not a teacher yet strive for completeness.
+It’s more difficult with STEM subjects, especially when you don't know how to express these ideas in a different way.
+That's one of the reasons why during the first half a year I haven't published any WIKA posts)